thash06/chaos-engineering/README.md

 4. A Predicate which evaluates if an exception should count as a failure.

-The code snippet below configures the CircuitBreaker registers it against a global name and then attaches it to the method supplier.
+The code snippet below configures the CircuitBreaker and registers it against a global name and then attaches it to the method supplier.
+A few important settings are discussed below and the rest are self explanatory.
-The failureRateThreshold value specfies what percentage of remote calls should fail for the state to change from CLOSED to OPEN.
+The failureRateThreshold value specifies what percentage of remote calls should fail for the state to change from CLOSED to OPEN.
+The slidingWindowSize() property specifies the number of calls which will be used to determine the failure threshold percentage.
+Eg: If in the last 5 remote calls 20% or 1 call failed due to  ConnectException.class, ResourceAccessException.class then the CircuitBreaker status changes to OPEN.
+It stays in Open state for waitDurationInOpenState() milliseconds then then allows the number  specified in permittedNumberOfCallsInHalfOpenState() to go through to determine if the status can go back to CLOSED or stay in OPEN.

     private <T> T executeWithRetryAndCircuitBreaker(Supplier<T> supplier, Function<Throwable, T> fallback) {
         return Decorators.ofSupplier(supplier)
                 .withCircuitBreaker(circuitBreaker)